fbpx

 The Approval process takes between 3 and 5 working days and when approved, you will receive a business registration certificate Kenya bearing the business registration number Kenya.
 This certificate serves as proof that your business is registered and authorized to operate in Kenya

-NB After the process for Business registration in Kenya, you might be required to undertake an Industry specific registration.
-Feel free to reach out to us for advise on registration of a business name in Kenya.
+NB: After business registration process in Kenya, you might be required to undertake an Industry specific registration.
+Feel free to reach out to us for advise on business registration in Kenya.

 There are several types of businesses in Kenya.
 They include:

 1. Sole Proprietorship: This is a business owned and run by one person.
-It is the simplest and most common type of business registration in Kenya.
+It is the simplest and most common type of business registration .
 The paperwork for Registering a sole proprietorship in Kenya is simple and straightforward and hence making the process fast.

 2. Partnership: This is a business owned and run by two or more people.
 Partners share profits and losses according to their shareholding.
 Here you also have the option of registering a limited Liability Partnership.